 - Add the melted chocolate, blend until smooth.

-- Taste.
-I did not add salt or vanilla but you can if you wish, or increase the sweetness with a liquid sweetener that can be blended in.
+- This is not that sweet, you could increase the sweetness with a liquid sweetener that can be blended in if you prefer.

 - This makes a large batch and coconut milk is perishable: put into small jars and freeze whatever you won't eat within several days.